Albuquerque Distracted Driving Accident Attorney

 To combat the dangers of distracted driving, New Mexico has implemented laws and regulations to address this issue.

-In New Mexico, it’s against the law for all drivers to type on a mobile device, read messages, or talk on a hand-held cell phone.
-It’s also illegal for drivers with learner’s permits or intermediate licenses (commonly referred to as “Novice Drivers”) to use a mobile device of any type (including hands-free).
+In New Mexico, it’s against the law for all drivers to type on a mobile device, read messages, or use a handheld cell phone while driving.
+It’s also illegal for drivers with learner’s permits or intermediate licenses (commonly referred to as “novice drivers”) to use a mobile device of any type, including hands-free devices.

 Hands-free devices are allowed for fully licensed drivers.

-Offenders can face fines and even suspension of their driver’s license.
-These penalties serve as deterrents and reinforce the importance of focusing on the task of driving and avoiding distractions.
+Offenders can face fines and even have their driver’s license suspended.
+These penalties serve as deterrents, reinforcing the importance of focusing on driving and avoiding distractions.

 Common Causes of Distracted Driving Accidents